jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 layer 3: gradient = 7.053793667949491
 ```

-A couple of things we need to be monitored.
+A couple of things we need to monitor.
 Is the magnitude too high or too small?
-If the magnitude is too high at a later stage of training, the gradient descent is having problems finding the minimum.Some parameters may be oscillating.
-For example, when we have the scaling problem with the features (years of education and monthly income), the gradient is so huge that the model learns nothing.
+If the magnitude remains high, some parameters may be oscillating.

 ```
 iteration 0: ... dW1=1.183e+04 dW2=5.929e+06 ...
 iteration 200: ... dW1=4.458e+147 dW2=2.203e+150 ...